Ovarian Cancer: Overview

 - Family history of ovarian and breast cancer

-- Family history of certain genetic cancer syndromes, such as Lynch syndrome
+- Family history of certain genetic cancer syndromes, like hereditary breast and ovarian cancer syndrome or Lynch syndrome

-- Personal history of breast, uterine, rectum, or colon cancer
+- Personal history of breast, uterine, rectal, or colon cancer

 Talk with your healthcare provider about your risk factors for ovarian cancer and what you can do about them.